When your work depends on how consistently creative you can be, the pressure to keep those new and exciting ideas flowing can be too much.

 These may include but are not limited to:

 - Judging your project before it’s created.
-Many people who get halfway through something look for or imagine faults in what they’ve already accomplished and end up getting in their own way.
+Many people who get halfway through something look for or imagine faults in what they’ve already accomplished.
 There’s a time for both, but they should be always be addressed individually.

 - Forcing yourself to make the commitment.
 Your side project should never feel like a chore or a burden.
 Approach things as if they were an exercise in stress relief and come back to it with a fresh perspective.

 - Expecting too much from yourself.
 There’s nothing to say how seriously you need to or needn’t take your creative side project.
-In fact, moving on to the next level when you’re mentally ready and not before is both smart and highly recommended.
+In fact, moving on to the next level when you’re mentally ready is smart and highly recommended.

-Provided you can avoid falling victim to these road bumps at the outset, you will find things much easier to manage.
+Provided you can avoid falling victim to these road bumps, you will find things much easier to manage.
 Just make sure you can make the time for your side project and fit it into your busy schedule.

-Taking the leap may seem like a daunting prospect at first, but no one who’s ever made the jump has looked back with regret.
+Taking the leap may seem like a daunting prospect at first.
+However, no one who’s ever made the jump has looked back with regret.
 So why not make a start today and create a list of what you’d like to do?

 About The Author